James M. Metz, MD

 Blog: I wish u knew

-Tim is a third-year student at NYU.
+Tim is a student at NYU.
 His interest in oncology comes from his family, which includes two cancer nurses, a radiation oncologist, and multiple relatives who have fought the disease.
 He is not a medical expert, or even in the field of medicine.
 However, he feels passionate about the education of the general public, and thinks that the people in the interviews are admirable human beings whose stories should be told.
 Too often, we only learn about medical professionals through media that make it difficult to really understand what they do, why they do it, and what they want us to know.
 This blog is an attempt to tap into those stories– the ones with tangible human value.
 It’s about time we knew what they wish we knew.

 Disclaimer: Views expressed are those of the author or other attributed individual and do not necessarily represent the official opinion of the OncoLink Staff, University of Pennsylvania Health System (Penn Medicine), or the University of Pennsylvania, unless explicitly stated with the authority to do so.